dials/dials/doc/sphinx/dials_scale_user_guide.rst

 **Anomalous data**
 During scaling, the option :samp:`anomalous=[True|False]` determines whether anomalous pairs (I+/I-) are combined during scaling model minimisation and outlier rejection.
-By default, :samp:`anomalous=False`, which is a suitable scaling protocol in DIALS for data with some anomalous signal, however for strongly anomalous data, the anomalous signal strength may be enhanced when scaling with :samp:`anomalous=True`
+By default, :samp:`anomalous=False`, which is suitable for data with some anomalous signal, however for strongly anomalous data, the anomalous signal strength may be enhanced when scaling with :samp:`anomalous=True`

 **Controlling the absorption correction**